Abraham Lincoln and Ann Rutledge

 If a court of inquiry were established and investigators were appointed to bring in all the evidence to prove the truth or falsity of Herndon's statement, they could do little else than what has already been done by many writers.
-Many documents are existing that should be competent to prove or disprove the statements of Herndon.
+Many documents exist that should be competent to prove or disprove the statements of Herndon.
 I think it is generally agreed by all persons who have made these investigations that Herndon's statement was truthful, that he, more than any other man, had the will and the opportunity and the energy to gather the information that enabled him to write his lecture in 1866 and his stories of 1889 and 1893.

-Chopin's music is said to be inspired by his love for Poland, his sorrow over her tragedies, and the mingling of this love and sorrow became an element in his life.
+Chopin's music is said to be inspired by his love for Poland, and his sorrow over her tragedies, and the mingling of this love and sorrow became an element in his life.
 Many painters reflect in their paintings the life and love of the painter.
 We have read of what inspired Heinie's mind and soul and made him a great poet.
 We know where Riley obtained his inspiration for some of his verses because he has told us.
-We know where Mark Twain received the inspiration that influenced his thought and viewpoints because he has told us.
+We know where Mark Twain received the inspiration that influenced his thoughts and viewpoints because he has told us.
 We know what influenced Hubbard in many of his paragraphs.
-Many authors have given us information which they believe influenced the man inside of the frail body of Poe.
+Many authors have given us information that they believe influenced the man inside the frail body of Poe.
 Victor Hugo, when a boy made a journey through the revolting French provinces and saw men hanging on improvised gallows.
 In some of his books, we read the tragedies of that early day again.
-Every reader will probably remember one or more persons who, in the cold days of winter, for the first time, looked in upon a family of little children, without food or clothing or warmth; and how this person became transformed, reorganized, gained an understanding, found heart's eyes with which to see and heart's ears with which to hear.
-Hundreds of volumes of the awakening of men, young and old, could be written in connection with the relief by individuals of suffering humanity.
+Every reader will probably remember one or more persons who, in the cold days of winter, for the first time, looked in upon a family of little children without food or clothing or warmth; and how this person became transformed, reorganized, gained an understanding, found heart's eyes with which to see and heart's ears with which to hear.
+Hundreds of volumes of the awakening of men, young and old, could be written in connection with the relief of individuals of suffering humanity.
 The songs of singers have become sweeter and more powerful to reach the hearts of others because of love and sorrow.
 The man inside of the musician must sometimes be awakened by strong emotion before he has reached his greatest power of interpretation.
 Handel's manuscript wet with tears, drenched with tears, is an oration, a poem, a book of philosophy.
-There are latent energies, latent talents that need awakening.
+There are latent energies and latent talents that need awakening.
 We will not presume to tell of such cases, as the reader is fully informed of a sufficient number.
 Helena, the mother of Constantine, was led to the love of Christ, and a wonderful story and memorable history follow.
 The task of defining love and separating it from other kinds of infatuation is not mine.
 The books of philosophy, psychology, poetry, and history are full of definitions.
-More than one man has gone gladly to his death with smiles and songs because of love; the martyrs for the love of God or love of Christ or love of country.
+More than one man has gone gladly to his death with smiles and songs because of love; the martyrs for the love of God or love of Christ, or love of country.

-I am not thinking of the infatuations, intrigues, alliances, mesalliance, state marriages, morganatic marriages in the court of the Louis', the court of Cathryn of Russia, the court of Henry VIII, and other places similar to these.
+I am not thinking of the infatuations, intrigues, alliances, mesalliance, state marriages, and morganatic marriages in the court of the Louis', the court of Cathryn of Russia, the court of Henry VIII, and other places similar to these.

 When selecting quotations or timidly commenting on the true love of some good man for some good woman, I am not thinking of the abovementioned relations.
-I do not think there would be any controversy if I should be brave enough to say that all the softening influences in men's lives come from mothers, wives, and sweethearts.
+I do not think there would be any controversy if I were brave enough to say that all the softening influences in men's lives come from mothers, wives, and sweethearts.
 The name of a woman must be added to make an intelligent definition of home.
-The crusty old bachelor finds a woman and love, and transition comes.
-Ask one of that class, if you will.
+The crusty old bachelor finds a woman and love, and the transition comes.
+Ask one of those classes, if you will.
 I am not privileged to call the name of a notable writer of more than national distinction who has lately married and become the defender of charitable and relief societies against which he had railed for years.
 It is nothing new to attempt, by analysis and investigation, to find the development of certain traits or elements in a man's life; the birth of certain ideas, the history of the awakening of some emotion, the awakening of love for mankind.

 Lincoln inherited a large body and great physical strength.
 He developed his strength by toiling in the forests and by other manual labor.
 When he was given work as a bowman on a flatboat, he added something to his experience and advancement.
 His journey from Central Illinois to Decatur was an adventure and added to his education.
 His trip to New Orleans was a greater event to him then than a trip around the world if he were living now.
 He learned much in New Orleans and received impressions that lasted throughout his life.
-He read Murray's English Reader, the Bible, Aesop's Fables, Robinson Crusoe, The Pilgrim's Progress, a History of the United States and Weem's Life of Washington, and probably the Revised Statutes of Indiana and possibly some other books before he came to New Salem.
+He read Murray's English Reader, the Bible, Aesop's Fables, Robinson Crusoe, The Pilgrim's Progress, A History of the United States and Weems' Life of Washington, and probably the Revised Statutes of Indiana and possibly some other books before he came to New Salem.
 He knew nothing of music, painting, poetry, little of literature, little of women, and nothing of love.
 He had known two women well—his mother, who died when he was nine years old, and his stepmother.
 He loved the memory of both.
-While they were uneducated as the word is commonly used, they were honest and kind, in the judgment of the pioneer people of that day.
+While they were uneducated, as the word is commonly used, they were honest and kind in the judgment of the pioneer people of that day.
 They may not have been gentle, but they were kind.

 When Lincoln came to New Salem, he met many of the same people he had known before and another class he had not known.
 He learned much from Jack Kelsoe, who lived near the head of Main Street in New Salem when Kelsoe recited poetry to him.
 He learned from Dr. John Allen many things that helped organize the man inside, and much from Mentor Graham, William Green, and others.
 The songs he heard added to the combination of elements that would finally produce the mature Lincoln.
 He had ambition while he was in Indiana, and he had more ambition after he came to New Salem—not for work but for advancement and learning and political position.
 When he first came to New Salem, Mentor Graham called him to serve as an election clerk, and he became popular at once because of his stories.
 He outwrestled the champion wrestler of Sangamon County.
 He learned something of power from his popularity among his fellows and from his victory over the rough and tough men of the community.
 With the aid of the Clary boys, he was elected Captain of the local military company after a spirited contest with another candidate.
 He asked for this election, and he expressed great joy over his victory.
 He learned to command.
-His adventure in the war was training, education, some idea of the responsibility of power.
+His adventure in the war was training, education, and some idea of the responsibility of power.
 He showed his character by stopping his company from killing a friendly Indian who had taken refuge in the white men's camp.

 He came home and took up his campaign for election to the Illinois General Assembly, which he had started before enlisting in the Black Hawk War.
 He was then twenty-three years old.
 He received nearly all the votes of New Salem and the surrounding country but was defeated.
 Both the campaign and the defeat added something to his knowledge, the solution, the great compound of strength, honesty, kindness, and other elements that built his character.